datastax/graph-rag/docs/examples/index.md

     vector store so that it can be used to provide context to an LLM for code generation.

-    It uses LangChain and `langchain-graph-retriever` with a custom traversal Strategy to in order to improve LLM generated code output.
-It shows that using GraphRAG can provide a significant increase in quality over using either a LLM alone or standard RAG.
+    It uses LangChain and `langchain-graph-retriever` with a custom traversal Strategy in order to improve LLM generated code output.
+It shows that using GraphRAG can provide a significant increase in quality over using either an LLM alone or standard RAG.

-    GraphRAG is traverses through the documentation in a way similar to how a software engineer would, in order to determine how to solve a coding problem.
+    GraphRAG traverses cross references in the documentation like a software engineer would, in order to determine how to solve a coding problem.

     [:material-fast-forward: Code Generation Example](code-generation.ipynb)
 </div>